opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 ```

 ## Launch agent QnA system
 Here we showcase a RAG agent in GenAIExample repo.
-Please refer to the README in the [AgentQnA example](https://github.com/opea-project/GenAIExamples/tree/main/AgentQnA) for more details. </br>
+Please refer to the README in the [AgentQnA example](https://github.com/opea-project/GenAIExamples/tree/main/AgentQnA/README.md) for more details.

-**Please note**: This is an example.
-You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.</br>
+> **Please note**: This is an example.
+You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.

 To launch the agent in our AgentQnA example, open another terminal and build images and launch agent system there.
 1. Build images
 ```